 To meet the global environmental challenge of managing household heating requirements more efficiently BOOSTHEAT has developed the BOOSTHEAT.20, a highly efficient heating solution that cuts energy consumption, emits no fine particles, uses a natural, non-polluting refrigerant (CO2), and harnesses the potential of renewable energy resources.

 The manufacture of a boiler and the special thermal compressor that goes with it requires the assembly of components and units sourced from around a hundred suppliers and subcontractors.
-72% of purchases are made in France and 96% in Europe, a factor that considerably reduces our carbon footprint.
+72% of its purchases are made in France and 95% in Europe (at 31 December 2019), which limits the Group’s carbon footprint.

 1International Energy Agency data – https://iea.org/renewables2018/heat

 22016 European Commission Report (An EU Strategy on Heating and Cooling).